apache/iotdb/docs/Documentation/UserGuide/0-Get Started/1-QuickStart.md

 IoTDB> CREATE TIMESERIES root.ln.wf01.wt01.temperature WITH DATATYPE=FLOAT, ENCODING=RLE
 ```

-In order to query the specific timeseries, we can use SHOW TIMESERIES Path.
-Path represent the path of the timeseries.
+In order to query the specific timeseries, we can use SHOW TIMESERIES \<Path\>. \<Path\> represent the path of the timeseries.
 Its default value is null, which means quering all the timeseries in the system(the same as using "SHOW TIMESERIES root").
 Here are the examples:

 1. Querying all timeseries in the system: